aivan2798/Posteye/README.md

 in const_params.py and static/scripts/const_var.py replace "https://127.0.0.1:5000/ with your redirect url.

 then use the command python init.py to run the app.

+#tests
+The project has been tested to work on Mozila and Opera for windows, Opera and Google chrome for android without any issues.